ohkami-rs/uibeam/support/vscode/README.md

 # UIBeam

-HTML completions and hovers for UIBeam
+HTML completions and hovers for [UIBeam](https://github.com/ohkami-rs/uibeam) - A lightweight, JSX-style HTML template engine for Rust.